dreshetnyak/LiveIcons/README.md

 LiveIcons
 --

-The library is functional and supports generating Live Icons for EPUB, MOBI, AZW, AZW3, FB2 extensions.
+The library is functional and supports generating Live Icons for EPUB, MOBI, AZW, AZW3, FB2 and CHM files.
-At this moment I'm working on adding CHM and then possibly CBR and LIT formats.
+At this moment I'm working on adding CBR and LIT formats.

 Build requirements.
 Visual Studio 2022, C++.